adjust/ios_sdk/README.md

 ### <a id="subscriptions"></a>Subscription tracking

 **Note**: This feature is only available in the native SDK v4.22.0 and above.
+We recommend using at least version 4.22.1.

+**Important**: The following steps only set up subscription tracking within the SDK.
+To complete setup, certain app-specific information must be added within Adjust’s internal interface.
+An Adjust representative must take this action: please contact support@adjust.com or your Technical Account Manager.

 You can track App Store subscriptions and verify their validity with the Adjust SDK.
 After a subscription has been successfully purchased, make the following call to the Adjust SDK: